JP12025/mario/README.md

 # What to Do

-In the “Super Mario Bros.” video game, released in 1985, towards the end of the first level Mario must ascend right-aligned pyramid of bricks.
+In “Super Mario Bros.” released in 1985, towards the end of the first level Mario must ascend right-aligned pyramid of bricks.
-In a file named `mario.py`, you need to write a program that recreates this pyramid using `#` as bricks, as in the below.
+In a file named `mario.py`, implement a program that recreates this pyramid using `#` as bricks, as in the below.

 ```bash
 $ python mario.py